ryankosgit/BeatNode/README.md

 - The model uses K-Nearest Neighbors to generate 3 song reccomendations
 - As house songs' tempos are all in a similar 127-133 range, I applied 70% weights on the key and only 30% weights on the BPM
-- Slower or faster tempos characterize different subgenres of house, x
+- Slower or faster tempos characterize different subgenres of house, so while they are still important, they are not always as important as similarity in tune or key
--
+- The inference happens entirelly on the local iPhone hardware and takes <1 second
+- To optimize for latency and low cost-computing, I did not choose to have a model in the CoreML format or have it in a cloud server

+# INSIDE THE APP